Rose-Petals/TOL-1B/README.md

 * Insights from your Exploratory Data Analysis (EDA)
 * Challenges and assumptions when working with the dataset(s)

+**Data Cleaning Steps**
+- Created uniform and easy to understand column names for the columns
+- Replaced missing values with 'Unknown' category
+- Performed One-Hot-Encoding for all categorical feature columns except the target variable
+- Merged 3 different datasets into one
+- Removed the columns that weren't common among the 3 datasets or that didn't contribute much to the prediction

 **Statistical Analysis**
 - We performed Chi-Squared Statistical Test between each feature variable and the target variable (appointment_time).
 - Using a significance level of 0.05 we determined the variables that were most associated with the client appointment time.